awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

    mysql -h mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem --ssl-verify-server-cert
    ```

-1. Type the master user password when prompted\.
+1. Enter the master user password when prompted\.

-You will see output similar to the following\.
+You should see output similar to the following\.

 ```
 Welcome to the MySQL monitor.
 Commands end with ; or \g.